benoneal/launchpad/README.md

   })
 })

-export const getUser = createAction('GET_USER', { // all constants are made available via import {constants} from '../launchpad'
+export const getUser = createAction('GET_USER', { // all constants are made available via import {constants} from 'fenris'
   async: ({id}) => fetchUser(id), // omit the async key for a synchronous action that passes its payload directly to the handler
   handler: (state, {payload: user}) => ({
     ...state,